josephthomas08/Mapping_Earthquakes/README.md

 The major earthquake data is added as a third layer group The major earthquake data is added to the overlay object The d3.json() callback is working and does the following:
-**** 1. Sets the color and diameter of each earthquake.
+#### 1. Sets the color and diameter of each earthquake.
-**** 2. The major earthquake data is passed to the geoJSON() layer.
+#### 2. The major earthquake data is passed to the geoJSON() layer.
-**** 3. The geoJSON() layer creates a circle for each major earthquake, and adds a popup for each circle to display the magnitude and location of the earthquake
+#### 3. The geoJSON() layer creates a circle for each major earthquake, and adds a popup for each circle to display the magnitude and location of the earthquake
-**** 4. The major earthquake layer group variable is added to the map
+#### 4. The major earthquake layer group variable is added to the map
-**** 5. All the earthquake data and tectonic plate data are displayed on the map when the page loads and the datasets can be toggled on or off (5 pt)
+#### 5. All the earthquake data and tectonic plate data are displayed on the map when the page loads and the datasets can be toggled on or off (5 pt)

+##### 1. Tectonics Data